Table of Contents

 If your essential oil diffuser is giving off a bad smell, there are a few possible reasons.

-• First, make sure you are using high-quality essential oils.
-If the oils you are using are old or of poor quality, they will not evaporate properly and will leave behind a residue that can cause a bad smell.
+- First, make sure you are using high-quality essential oils.
+If the oils you are using are old or of poor quality, they will not evaporate properly and leave behind a residue that can cause a bad smell.

-• Finally, make sure you are using the correct ratio of essential oil to water.
-If you add too much essential oil, it can vaporize incompletely and leave an unpleasant smell in the air.
+- Finally, ensure you use the correct ratio of essential oil to water.
+Adding too much essential oil can vaporize incompletely and leave an unpleasant smell in the air.

-By following these simple tips, you can enjoy the benefits of essential oils without having to deal with bad smells.
+By following these simple tips, you can enjoy the benefits of essential oils without dealing with bad smells from your diffuser.

 - DC at Young Living.
 It is the smell I do not care for.
 I think it does what it says it is just the smell.
 Mary H, KS